stellar-deprecated/docs/guides/security.md

 If you issue your own assets, you should usually ensure that they can be revoked using the [“authorization revocable” flag on the account](concepts/accounts.md#flags).
 This allows you to effectively freeze your assets in someone else’s account in case of theft or in other extenuating circumstances.

-## For Individuals

-TODO: Use a wallet?
-Encrypt your secret seed with a password?
-What else?

 ## What if there’s a bug in Stellar’s code?

 Every node keeps a history archive, so you always have a strong and reliable record of what happened.
 Parties affected by a bug can examine all the historical details and agree on a method of remediation while the bug is being fixed.

 ## Securing a Stellar Core Instance